Economics

 - You will gain from the insight and expertise of active researchers who are also experienced professional practitioners, giving specialist advice and in-house training to government departments and banks and firms in the City of London.

-- We have taught generations of economists over the last 50 years who have gone on to work at the Bank of England, the Treasury, the Civil Service, consultancy and in academia.
+- We have taught generations of economists over the last 50 years who have gone on to work at the Bank of England, the Treasury, the Civil Service, in consultancy and in academia.

 What you will learn